SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.19.0 =
+= 2.19.1 =

-(2020/01/16) Added support for Schema ItemList markup in the Standard version.
-Requires at least WPSSO Core v6.17.0.
+(2020/01/17) Fixed a duplicate instantiation of the WpssoJsonFiltersSchema class.